How to manage “Admin User” consumption in Terraform Cloud Business

 Where do I go to remove these admin user permissions?

-- As an Org Owner, navigate to the “Org Settings > Teams” and choose one of the Teams to see the “Organization Access”
+- As an Org Owner, navigate to the “Org Settings > Teams” and review all of the Teams to see the “Organization Access” permissions

-Unchecking these permissions has the impact that all users in these Teams will not be able to create, edit, or delete policies, workspaces, and VCS settings.
-Note: you cannot remove these permissions from the owners group.
-To reduce admin count there, consider having fewer org owners.
+Note: Removing these permissions has the impact that all users in these Teams will not be able to create, edit, or delete policies, projects, workspaces, and VCS settings.
+Additionally, you cannot remove these permissions from the owners group.
+To reduce admin count on owners, remove users from the owners team.

 How can I be made aware of increases to admin user count?